fruchtfolge/neos-js/README.md

 // load a simulation model, in this case a GAMS file const model = fs.readFileSync('transport_model.gms', 'utf-8')

-// convert the simulation into a NEOS XML string,
+// convert the simulation model into a NEOS XML string,
-// solve and await the results NEOS.getSolverTemplate('MILP', 'CPLEX', 'GAMS') .then(template => {
+// solve and await the results
-  return NEOS.prepareJob(template, model, 'emailMandatoryForCPLEX@test.com')
+NEOS.xmlstring({
+  category: 'LP',
+  solver: 'CPLEX',
+  inputMethod: 'GAMS',
+  model: simulationModelString,
+  email: 'test@test.com'
 })
 .then(NEOS.submitJob)
 .then(NEOS.getFinalResults)